bclins/bclins.github.io/spring25/cs461/notes.md

     $$(x \wedge y) \vee (\neg x \wedge z)$$
     </details>

-3. Use mathematical induction to prove the following:
+3. Use mathematical induction (and the previous result) to prove the following:

 <div class="Theorem">
 **Theorem.** Every function $f:\{0,1\}^n \rightarrow \{0,1\}$ can be represented by a Boolean circuit.